paulbrowne-irl/knowledgebase-elastic-rag/readme.md

     * https://docs.docker.com/engine/install/ubuntu/
     * For most systems this is `sudo apt install docker.io` and docker compose `sudo apt-get install docker-compose-plugin`

 1. Install Python (3.12 or higher) in the usual way.
-Python pip and virtualenv tools are also needed.
+Python `pip` and `virtualenv` tools are also needed.
     * check first what version you have installed using `python -V`

 1. Install Python dependencies - in a terminal window, at the project root
-    * Create environment: `virtualenv venv`
+    * Create virtual environment: `virtualenv venv`
-    * Activate environment: `source venv/bin/activate`
+    * Activate virtual environment: `source venv/bin/activate`
     * Install Python dependencies for this environment: `pip install -r requirements.txt`

 1. Using a Local LLM - first time setup